My Cart

 The correct bleach mix ratio is 1 part bleach to 2 parts developer.

-This will give you a nice fairly wet paste (like gravy) which can saturate the hair really well.
+That combination will give you a nice fairly wet paste (like gravy) which can saturate the hair really well.

 Mix bleach and your developer in a plastic bowl using a plastic whisk.

-Bleach mix sitting on the scalp
+Bleach Application on the RegrowthA

 Your aim should be to give more processing time to the parts which need to be lifted the most.